 DNA testing works by detecting certain parts, or 'markers' in the DNA molecule that are known to vary greatly between people who are unrelated, but are shared by people who are related.
-Cellmark uses a 24 marker test (one of the markers is only found in males, and another is used to confirm gender) to compare the DNA from the people being tested and to assess their biological relationship.
+Cellmark uses a 24 marker test (one of the markers is only found in males, and another is used to determine biological sex) to compare the DNA from the people being tested and to assess their biological relationship.

 The original DNA techniques for paternity testing were developed by Professor Sir Alec Jeffreys at the University of Leicester in 1984.
 Using this technology Cellmark became the UK’s first DNA paternity testing company in 1987.
 Today the technology has evolved allowing us to provide quicker, cheaper paternity tests but still with the same high levels of certainty that only DNA testing can provide.